fsprojects/fsharp-ai-tools/README.md

 # **work in progress some serious wet paint here**

-# Differentiable F#, executing using TensorFlow
+# TensorFlow.FSharp - Differentiable F#, executing using TensorFlow

 The repo contains